Officials shaping plans to demolish still standing structure at Surfside collapse site, mayor says - KTVZ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Rosa Flores, Dave Shortell, Chris Boyette, Rebekah Riess, Boris Sanchez and Joe Sutton contributed to this report.
+CNN’s Rosa Flores, Hollie Silverman, Camille Furst, Dave Shortell, Chris Boyette, Rebekah Riess, Boris Sanchez and Joe Sutton contributed to this report.

 Comments